AdaCore/training_material/courses/fundamentals_of_ada/adv_120_advanced_privacy.rst

     - Tagged extensions

 --------------------------------
-Partial Vs Full View Of A Type
+Partial Vs Full View of a Type
 --------------------------------

 * If the partial view declares **capabilities**, the full view **must provide** them